Three peace activists face trial this week for breaching a nuclear weapons site

 Today, changes at Y-12 are noticeable.
 A new security contractor is in charge.
 New signs and security fences are going up.

-While last year’s security breach shed light on systematic weaknesses at Y-12, a former nuclear reactor safety manager at the Sandia National Laboratories in New Mexico said he doesn’t think the nation’s nuclear weapons material were ever at any risk.
+While last year’s security breach shed light on systematic weaknesses at Y-12, a former nuclear reactor safety manager at the Sandia National Laboratories said he doesn’t think the nation’s nuclear weapons material were ever at any risk.

 “What these people did was more like trespassing than gaining access to any weapons-grade material,” said Michael Allen, who is now a vice provost and dean at Middle Tennessee State University.